SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Related Work

-In this paper, we follow the encoder-decoder style, of which the key is to design a connectivity structure to fuse low-level and high-level features. \cite{ronneberger2015u} introduce skip connections to construct U-Net, which combines the encoder features and the corresponding decoder activations.
-Alternatively, \cite{xie2015holistically} aggregate multiple side outputs to generate the final result. \cite{hou2017deeply} introduce short connections to the skip-layer structures, while \cite{liu2018path} enhance the U-Net architecture with an additional bottom-up path.
-Differently, we aim at automatically designing an efficient connectivity structure with sparse connections.
+In this paper, we follow the encoder-decoder style, of which the key is designing a connectivity structure to fuse low-level and high-level features. \cite{ronneberger2015u} introduce skip connections to combine the decoder features and the corresponding encoder activations, resulting in a network named U-Net.
+Alternatively, \cite{xie2015holistically} aggregate multiple side outputs to generate the final result. \cite{hou2017deeply} introduce short connections and deep supervision, while \cite{liu2018path} enhance the U-Net architecture with an additional bottom-up path.
+Differently, we aim at automatically designing a sparse connectivity structure to fuse the multi-level features more effectively.